shiquanyang/shiquanyang.github.io/_pages/about.md

   - /about.html
 ---

 I am a final-year Ph.D. student in the School of Computing and Information Systems (CIS) at The University of Melbourne, Australia.
 I received my M.S. degrees in Control Science and Engineering from Tsinghua University in 2015, B.S degrees in Control Science and Engineering from Beijing Jiaotong University in 2011.
 Before Ph.D., I have been a search algorithm engineer at Alibaba Group in Beijing for three years.
 My research interests include dialogue system, natural language processing, deep learning and neuro-symbolic reasoning.
-My goal is to develop machines that can read, think and talk like humans.
+My dream is to develop machines that can read, think and talk like humans.

 Publications
 ======